Stackato-Garage/mobile-mail/README.md

-Spring Sample
+Mobile mail Sample
 =============

-This is a Java sample.
+This is a Java sample using Vaading Framework.
+It does not use Spring so there is a StackatoServices class that gets database informations and uses it for Hibernate.

 Deploying the Application
 -------------------------